 The city pays for the maintenance of city-owned facilities within CDDs, such as roads and traffic signals.
 JEA will own and maintain utilities and street lighting.

 The council Transportation, Energy & Utilities Committee introduced the ordinances July 23.
 They were requested by landowner Sawmill Timber LLC, led by members of the Skinner family.

 Ordinance 2019-483 establishes Boggy Branch CDD on about 560 acres southeast of I-295 and Butler Boulevard, north of the Hampton Park subdivision.

-Boggy Branch CDD will serve about 1,800 residential units estimated to be built over three three-year phases from 2021-32.
+Boggy Branch CDD will serve about 1,800 residential units estimated to be built in phases from 2021-32.

 No master housing developer-builder has been named for the property.

 Ordinance 2019-490 refers to about 414 acres, establishing Ryals Creek CDD, southeast of I-95 and Butler Boulevard, west of undeveloped property and north of Gate Parkway.